81578823/3D_navigation_PCTplanner/README.md

 source devel/setup.bash
 roslaunch fast_lio mapping_mid360.launch
 ```
-The result of the map built by fast lio will eventually be automatically saved in the PCD folder
+The result of the map built by fast_lio2 will eventually be automatically saved in the PCD folder

 ## Localization
 1. Open a new terminal